Classic Nicknames of Football

-The Palace & West Ham striker from the 50s & 60s was nicknamed "Budgie" due to his constant chattering!
+The Palace and West Ham United striker from the 50s & 60s was nicknamed "Budgie" due to his constant chattering!

 You could pretty much guess the style of the Boca Juniors legend from his nickname.
-The mullet-haired colossus was a great goal poacher and became Boca's record goalscorer.
+The mullet-haired colossus was a great goal poacher and became Boca Juniors's record goalscorer.

 The great Inter left winger had a number of nicknames, Mariolino & "God's Left Foot" were 2 others, but "Mandrake" is our favourite - taken from the comic strip character "Mandrake the Magician".